 Sacramento guitarist Sean Benham played with the Red Nots from January to May 2012, indirectly causing his own termination.
 Says Savage, “I never would have met Marc Aliana [guitarist in a popular Barcelona based Chili Peppers tribute band called the Californicators] if Sean hadn’t missed his flight when we bought him to San Diego from Sacramento to begin touring with us last October.”

-When Aliana moved to San Diego and joined the Red Nots, Savage thought everything had finally fallen into place.
+When Aliana (who also played with Jon Goodhue) moved to San Diego and joined the Red Nots, Savage thought everything had finally fallen into place.
 Things were golden.
 That is, until Aliana's visa expired and he had to return home to Barcelona.